Joey King: 2006–2016: Beginnings and child acting

-2017present: The Kissing Booth and The Act
+2017–present: The Kissing Booth and The Act

 In 2018, she starred as Elle Evans in Netflix's teen romantic comedy The Kissing Booth.
 She reprised the role in the sequel The Kissing Booth 2, released in 2020, and in The Kissing Booth 3, which was released on August 11, 2021.
 In 2019, she starred in the true crime anthology television series The Act on Hulu.
 King was cast as Gypsy Rose Blanchard, a role which required King to shave her head for the third time in her career.
-It earned her nominations for Emmy, Golden Globe, SAG and Critics' Choice awards.
-She also appeared on the fourth season of CBS comedy Life in Pieces as Morgan.
+Her performance in The Act earned her nominations for Emmy, Golden Globe, SAG and Critics' Choice awards.
+She also appeared on the fourth season of the CBS comedy Life in Pieces as Morgan.

-King is represented by talent agent Dan Spilo.
+King is represented by WME and Brillstein Entertainment Partners.
 In August 2020, she signed a deal with Hulu to produce television content for its service.
 In July 2021, her All The King's Horses production company struck a deal with Netflix.
+She appeared as Halina Kurc in the Hulu Original Series We Were the Lucky Ones.
+In 2024, King starred in Netflix's film A Family Affair.
+In 2023, she made another appearance in a Taylor Swift music video – this time for her song "I Can See You (Taylor's Version) [From The Vault]" for the re-recording of Swift's 2010 album Speak Now.

 Personal life

-King began a relationship with producer and director Steven Piet in September 2019 after they met on the set of The Act; they became engaged in February 2022.
+King began a relationship with producer and director Steven Piet in 2019 after they met on the set of The Act.
+They became engaged in February 2022 and married on September 2, 2023, in Mallorca, Spain.

+King signed the "No Hostage Left Behind" letter, an open letter asking US President Joe Biden to ensure the release of hostages kidnapped by Hamas during the October 7 attacks.